Frederic Morgan, 5th Baron Tredegar: Death and legacy

 In 1960, Morgan's butler, Thomas Cronin, gave an interview to The People, speaking extensively about him.
-Cronin described him as "an exceedingly lonely man... who never exchanged a sentence with me unless it was absolutely necessary".
-Cronin stated that in Morgan's later years, he sustained his interest in horse-racing by betting large wagers on races.
-An extract reads, "a winning day would lead to an evening decorated with smiles; failure would mean a bout of gloom at dinner".
-Morgan followed a strict schedule, leaving his flat at 10am for Boodle's Club, staying for lunch, before starting for the local graveyard gardens, where he would sit "pending the receipt of news as to the success or failure of his wagers".
-During the interview, Cronin recalled when Morgan spoke, "Cronin - I think I am dying".
-Surprised at such a rare moment of conversation, Cronin responded, "very good, my Lord".
+Cronin described him as "an exceedingly lonely man... who never exchanged a sentence with me unless it was absolutely necessary."
+Cronin stated that in his later years, Morgan sustained his interest in horse racing by betting large wagers on races: "A winning day would lead to an evening decorated with smiles; failure would mean a bout of gloom at dinner."
+Morgan followed a strict schedule, leaving his flat at 10:00 for Boodle's Club, staying for lunch, before starting for the local graveyard gardens, where he would sit "pending the receipt of news as to the success or failure of his wagers."
+During the interview, Cronin recalled a time when instead of the accustomed acknowledging nod on his entry into Morgan's bedroom, Morgan spoke, "Cronin.
+I think I am dying."
+Not wishing to break their habitual servant-master dynamic, Cronin responded "Very good, my Lord."